magento/devdocs/guides/v2.1/coding-standards/technical-guidelines/technical-guidelines.md

 8.7.
 A component MUST NOT rely neither on dependencies of dependencies nor on dependencies of the project it is included in (e.g., Magento application).
 All component dependencies MUST be stated explicitly.

-## 9. Caching
+## 9. Browser-Server interaction in web application

 9.1.
-Caching MUST be transparent for store admin.
-There SHOULD NOT be a "Clean cache" button for any cache type.
-Cache cleaning and invalidation MUST take place automatically.

-## 10. Browser-Server interaction in web application

-10.1.
 All Client-Server calls must follow the [HTTP Protocol].

-10.2.
+9.2.
 All customer-agnostic data (Products, Categories, CMS Pages) MUST be rendered on server and cached in a public cache server (Varnish).

-10.3.
+9.3.
 All customer-specific data MUST be rendered on the browser side using a JavaScript (JS) application.

-10.4.
+9.4.
 HTML markup generated on server MUST NOT contain user-specific data.

-10.5.
+9.5.
 HTML markup generated on server MUST NOT contain session-specific data (e.g. form element with CSRF token).

-10.6.
+9.6.
 A JS application MAY receive customer-specific data using the CustomerData JS API.

-10.7.
+9.7.
 All state-modifying requests from a browser SHOULD be performed with AJAX requests.

-10.8.
+9.8.
 If an error occurs during request handling, the server MUST return an appropriate [HTTP Status Code] and an explanation of error in the response body.

-10.9.
+9.9.
 All headers MUST be respected.

-10.10.
+9.10.
 The Request, Session, and Cookie objects MUST NOT be injected in an object constructor.
 They MUST only be passed as method arguments.

-10.11.
+9.11.
 Operation scopes MUST always be explicitly requested by operations (`StoreManager` SHOULD NOT be used to retrieve the store ID).

-## 11. JavaScript (JS) application
+## 10. JavaScript (JS) application

-11.1.
+10.1.
 The Magento 2 UI Component framework MUST be used to build front-end applications.

-11.2.
+10.2.
 Only private content SHOULD be rendered in browser.

-11.3.
+10.3.
 All module dependencies of a RequireJS module MUST be declared in the module's definition header.
 No direct calls to `require` SHOULD be made unless the list of modules to be loaded is dynamic.

-11.4.
+10.4.
 The [W3C Content Security Policy] MUST be followed.

-11.5.
+10.5.
 The [Airbnb JS Style Guide] SHOULD BE followed.

-11.5.1.
+10.5.1.
 ES2015 SHOULD be used as a JS standard.

-11.5.2.
+10.5.2.
 Language features (closures) MUST be used for scope management.
 There SHOULD be no `_` (underscore) naming convention for private properties.

-11.5.3.
+10.5.3.
 All asynchronous operations MUST be represented with ES2015 Promises.

-11.5.4.
+10.5.4.
 Global properties (window.*) MUST NOT be used.
 A module system SHOULD be used for shared objects.

-11.5.5.
+10.5.5.
 Modules MUST NOT have external side effects.

-11.5.6.
+10.5.6.
 Every ES2015 module MUST declare a default value.

-11.5.7.
+10.5.7.
 Function declarations MUST be used for private functions instead of function expressions.

-11.5.8.
+10.5.8.
 Re-declaration of function names MUST NOT be used.

-## 12. Testing
+## 11. Testing

-### 12.1.
+### 11.1.
 White-box testing (unit, integration, functional)

-12.1.1.
+11.1.1.
 Only public methods SHOULD be tested.
 Private and protected behavior SHOULD be tested through public methods.

-### 12.2.
+### 11.2.
 Unit testing

-12.2.1.
+11.2.1.
 All objects SHOULD be tested in isolation.

-12.2.2. `ObjectManager` MUST NOT be used in unit tests.
+11.2.2. `ObjectManager` MUST NOT be used in unit tests.

-12.2.3. `ObjectManagerHelper` MAY BE used to automatically mock all dependencies of the object under test.
+11.2.3. `ObjectManagerHelper` MAY BE used to automatically mock all dependencies of the object under test.

-## 13. Web API
+## 12. Web API

-13.1.
+12.1.
 Both REST and SOAP API's MUST be exposed.

-13.2.
+12.2.
 All Web API GET endpoints MUST return lists of entities.

-## 14. Command line interface (CLI)
+## 13. Command line interface (CLI)

-14.1.
+13.1.
 Magento 2 [CLI Command Naming Guidelines] MUST be followed.

-14.2.
+13.2.
 A CLI command MUST be created for any functionality intended to be used by a system integrator/system administrator/developer, for example: change indexer mode, generate a configuration file, etc.

-14.3.
+13.3.
 A CLI command MUST always run in a global area.
 If a command needs a specific area to perform its functions, such area should be set up before execution.

-14.4.
+13.4.
 Exception in a single CLI command SHOULD NOT break the CLI framework; running other commands SHOULD still be possible.

 <!-- LINKS: DEFINITIONS AND ADDRESSES -->